lapinskap/bank-app/README.md

 ## General info
 It's a simple banking application written in Rails 5 from scratch where a user can perform withdrawals and deposit transactions.
 The purpose is to document the current practices in terms of organizing javascript, api code (Rails) and command patterns for business rules.

-Entry assumes that one has working knowledge with Rails (generating models/migrations, relationships) and jquery.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)